 For one last time.

 So – this week I have been trying to live from that place.
 I stopped work at lunch time and made a bowl of steaming, spicy noodles, sparkling with chillis.
-I kissed a boy on a train platform for an hour.
+I texted a boy I like who made me laugh.
 I quit the French classes I have taken for five years with the aim of getting a quaification I don’t need for a job I don’t want.
 I swam in the sea and felt the air turning to autumn.
 I lay in bed with my kids and listened to the rain.
 I lived.
 And I loved it.